 With either approach, Beat Link Trigger can tie into an Ableton Link session, so you can synchronize programs like Ableton Live, Traktor, and an increasing collection of others (as well as more and more hardware), to the tempo and beat grid established by the players being watched by your triggers.

 To work with Carabiner and Link, bring up the Carabiner Connection

 This will open the Carabiner Connection window (the set of devices you see at the bottom will depend on what is actually on your network):

 This window will also open whenever you choose

 Carabiner Port value to match the port on which your

-Carabiner daemon is listening.
-The default value of 17000 will work
+to listen).
+The default value of 17000 will work unless you need to

 Latency value is the number of milliseconds it takes from when a